 MUCEP jobs are open to all students who are registered for full-time courses in the fall and winter semesters or one course in the spring semester, and who have a minimum cumulative average of 60 percent.
 Each MUCEP position requires students to complete either 40 or 80 hours of work during the semester.
 Students are able to complete two 40 hour MUCEPs or one 80 hour MUCEP per semester.
 MUCEP jobs are advertised during the second week of classes each semester and students are able to use their my.mun.ca login to view postings and apply for these jobs entirely online.

 Student Work and Service Program (SWASP)

 SWASP jobs are funded by the Government of Newfoundland and Labrador and offer students the opportunity to receive a tuition voucher and cash stipend for their work.
 During the fall and winter semesters these jobs are open only to student parents enrolled at Memorial University.
 However, they are open to all Memorial students during the spring semester.
 Applications for the SWASP program are available from Career Development.

-Off-campus jobs offer a variety of options from employers in many different fields around the city.
-Local employers often look to the Memorial University community to hire students with the skills and experience they are looking for.
-International students are only eligible to work off campus if they have a valid Off Campus Work Permit.
-For more information on off-campus work international students should visit mun.ca/isa/employment.
+Off-campus jobs offer a variety of options for work around the city from employers in many different fields.
+Local employers often look to the Memorial University community to hire students with the skills and experience they are seeking in their employees.
+Information and assistance in applying to off-campus jobs can be found from Career Development.